ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 *  Work at Internet scale.

+##  Anti-Phishing {#anti-phishing}

+DMARC is designed to prevent bad actors from sending mail that claims to come from legitimate senders, particularly senders of transactional email (official mail that is about business transactions).
+One of the primary uses of this kind of spoofed mail is phishing (enticing users to provide information by pretending to be the legitimate service requesting the information).
+Thus, DMARC is significantly informed by ongoing efforts to enact large-scale, Internet-wide anti-phishing measures.

+Although DMARC can only be used to combat specific forms of exact-domain spoofing directly, the DMARC mechanism has been found to be useful in the creation of reliable and defensible message streams.

+DMARC does not attempt to solve all problems with spoofed or otherwise fraudulent email.
+In particular, it does not address the use of visually similar domain names ("cousin domains") or abuse of the RFC5322.From human-readable <display-name>.

+##  Scalability {#scalability}

+Scalability is a major issue for systems that need to operate in a system as widely deployed as current SMTP email.
+For this reason, DMARC seeks to avoid the need for third parties or pre-sending agreements between senders and receivers.
+This preserves the positive aspects of the current email infrastructure.

+Although DMARC does not introduce third-party senders (namely external agents authorized to send on behalf of an operator) to the email-handling flow, it also does not preclude them.
+Such third parties are free to provide services in conjunction with DMARC.

 ##  Out of Scope {#out-of-scope}

 Several topics and issues are specifically out of scope for this